heiswayi/heiswayi.nrird.com/_posts/2019/2019-08-24-inhouse-camguard.md

 tags: [C#, WPF, Project]
 ---

-I built Inhouse Camguard few months ago in my spare time to experiment with some AForge libraries using C# and WPF.
+I developed Inhouse Camguard app few months ago in my spare time to experiment with some AForge libraries using C# and WPF.
 [AForge.NET Framework](http://www.aforgenet.com/framework/) is easy to use, and we can do many great applications with it.
 The purpose of this app is to automatically detect a motion from a video feed like a webcam video while plotting a continuous graph showing the sensitivity of that motion.
-This app can do some data logging and it's able to capture a static image of the video when the motion sensitivity hits the threshold.
+This app can do some data logging and able to capture a static image of the video when the motion sensitivity hits certain threshold.

 <a href="https://github.com/heiswayi/inhousecamguard" class="button big">Source Code on GitHub</a>